hongyu-chen-repos/Read-Aloud/README.md

 - Light and dark themes following your system preference
 - One HTML file, zero dependencies, zero network requests, zero tracking

-## Why it matters

-**Your documents stay yours.** The file is parsed in memory, in your browser, on your machine.
-Nothing is transmitted anywhere, which makes the tool suitable for confidential material such as contracts, medical documents, and unpublished manuscripts.
-You can verify this claim by reading the source, or by loading a document with the network disconnected.

-**It is software you can keep.** There is no service that can shut down, no pricing that can change, and no API key that can expire.
-The file works offline today and will work offline in ten years.

-**It is small enough to understand.** The entire tool is a few hundred lines in one file.
-Anyone with basic web knowledge can read every line, confirm what it does, and change what they dislike.

-**It is built only on open standards.** ZIP, OOXML, the Web Speech API, and the Compression Streams API are all publicly documented.
-Nothing proprietary is involved, so nothing can be taken away.

 ## Getting started

 1. Download `index.html` from this repository.